 Field Description Alias The name of the monitoring session.
 Monitoring Domain The name of the monitoring domain that you want to select.
 Connection The connection(s) that are to be included as part of the monitoring domain.
 You can select the required connections that need to be part of the monitoring domain.

 4. Click Create.
-The Monitoring Session details page appears displaying the specified session information and target VMs.
+The Monitoring Session details page appears with the new monitoring session.